matthewlong29/PareAndFlourish_Site/_posts/2016-09-25-three-ways-to-get-involved-without-killing-your-time.md

 title: "Three Ways To Get Involved Without Killing Your Time"

-subtitle:

 permalink: /professional-development/three-ways-to-get-involved-without-killing-your-time

 modified: September 25, 2016

-author: Skylar Wooden & Katie Butler
+author: "Skylar Wooden and Katie Butler"

 excerpt: "Do your best at your day job, but don’t give it all of yourself.
 Give back.
 Find out which fires generosity can ignite in your motivation."